nurox999/Intune-Bulk-Device-Sync/README.md

-# Intune-Sync-All-Devices Powershell
-# Intune Device Sync
+# Intune Bulk Device Sync

-A PowerShell utility for synchronizing Microsoft Intune managed devices on demand using Microsoft Graph PowerShell.
+A PowerShell utility that allows Microsoft Intune administrators to trigger bulk synchronization for managed devices through Microsoft Graph.

+## Why was this created?

+Microsoft Intune does not provide a simple option in the admin portal to trigger a **bulk device sync** for multiple managed devices at once.

+When managing a large number of devices, administrators may need to open devices individually and manually trigger a sync operation.
+This can become especially time-consuming in large environments.

+This script was created to provide a simple way to perform bulk synchronization using the Microsoft Graph PowerShell SDK.

-The script is designed for Intune administrators who need a simple way to authenticate to different Microsoft Entra ID tenants, review device inventory, select a device platform, and trigger a device sync operation.
+Instead of manually synchronizing devices one by one, administrators can authenticate to their Intune tenant, review the device inventory, select a platform, and trigger synchronization for all devices matching that platform.

+---

 ## Features

+- Bulk synchronization of Intune managed devices
 - Interactive Microsoft Graph authentication
 - Multi-tenant support
+- No hard-coded tenant or user information
-- Displays authenticated account
+- Displays the authenticated Microsoft account
-- Displays Tenant ID
+- Displays the Tenant ID
 - Retrieves Intune managed devices
 - Displays device counts by operating system
-- Platform-specific synchronization
+- Platform-based device selection
 - Supports:
   - iOS
   - iPadOS